Credit and Mortgage Qualification

 • You are new to Canada (or a young adult) and can prove you have paid your bills on time for the last 12 months via reference letters from landlord, utility companies, insurance, cell phone, bank reference letter, etc., even if you don’t have much credit established on your credit report.

-• You had a bankruptcy or consumer proposal that was discharged over two years ago, and you have taken steps to re-establish your credit for at least 12 months since and there have been no further credit hiccups / late payments.
+• You had a bankruptcy or consumer proposal that was discharged over two years ago, and you have taken steps to re-establish your credit for at least 12 to 24 months since the discharge and there have been no further credit hiccups / late payments.

 • The bad stuff (from when you were young and foolish!) happened more than 6 years ago, as it will no longer show up on your credit report (in most cases).